Justin-Insight/mymindteam.com/content/blog/_index.md

   heading: >-
     Ready to <span class="underline underline--primary">transform</span> your
     life?
   body: The process is simple!
-Get started by filling out our brief questionnaire.
+Schedule an appointment to get started.
   button:
     enabled: true
     button_url: /get-started/